 Created by Rachael New

-Lord knows there were several “lady detectives” bouncing around in the late 1800s that would make for a great film or television adaptation, but the Irish/Anglo producers of Miss Scarlet & The Duke decided to scratch build their own, no doubt eying the success of such period mysteries as Miss Fisher (Thumbs up!) and Frankie Drake (meh).
+Lord knows there were several “lady detectives” bouncing around in the late 1800s that would make for a great film or television adaptation, but the Irish/Anglo producers of Miss Scarletand The Duke decided to scratch build their own, no doubt eying the success of such period mysteries as Miss Fisher (Thumbs up!) and Frankie Drake (meh).

-Like many of his Victorian predecessors, ELIZA SCARLET didn’t chose to be a detective, but she really had no choice.
+Like many of his Victorian predecessors, ELIZA SCARLET (Kate Phillips) didn’t chose to be a detective, but she really had no choice.
 When her beloved father died, leaving her nothing but a struggling detective agency, what was the poor girl to do, except become London’s “first-ever female detective”?

 And hence… Banter!
 Sexual tension!
 Lovely dresses!
 A vaguely “feminist” message!

 The series was quickly snapped up by PBS, and premiered in the States in January 2021, under their Masterpiece Mystery umbrella.
+And so, Miss Scarlet and the Duke argued and flirted for four series.

 TELEVISION

-• MISS SCARLET & THE DUKE
+- MISS SCARLET AND THE DUKE

-(2021, PBS)
+(2021-24, PBS)

 TV series